Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/Get-WebSitesServer.md

 ## PARAMETERS

 ### -Name
-Specifies the hostname of the server whose configuration information is being retrieved.
+Specifies the host name of the server whose configuration information is being retrieved.
 For example:

 `-Name "ContosoServer"`